Before you start

-If your waste is product that will be used, it may not be waste.
+If your waste is a product that will be used, it might not be waste.

 Is your waste a solid waste?

-Almost all wastes are called "solid waste" in the regulations unless they are specifically excluded from the definition of solid waste (see designation step two).
+Almost all wastes are called "solid waste" in the regulations unless they are specifically excluded from the definition of solid waste (go to Step two: Is it exempt or excluded?).
 That doesn't mean the waste is in a solid state.
 It might be liquid, compressed gas, or semi-solid.
 Use the definitions and descriptions in the Dangerous Waste Regulations (WAC 173-303-016).
 If it's not a "solid waste," it cannot be a dangerous waste.

 Gather information about your waste